-If you're a veteran or active member of the military, you and your family may be eligible for car insurance discounts.
-If you are deployed, some auto insurance companies such as Esurance, Geico and USAA will work with you to cancel and reinstate your coverage or offer a reduced premium while you're deployed.
+As a veteran or active member of the military, you have options for military auto insurance discounts.
+If you are deployed, some auto insurance companies such as Esurance and USAA will work to cancel and reinstate your coverage, or offer a reduced premium, while you're deployed.

-Check with your current insurance company to see if it's offering discounts for military members and their families.
+The military does not offer car insurance for your personal vehicle.
+However, many car insurance companies offer military auto insurance discounts for military members and their families.
 Those who are eligible are typically:

-The table below shows some of the companies that are offering auto insurance discounts for active/retired members of the military and their families.
-If you already have car insurance, contact your agent to find out if your insurer offers any military discounts.
+If you already have car insurance, contact your agent to find out if your insurer offers military auto insurance discounts.

 Examples of U.S. military auto insurance discounts

-If you're going to store your vehicle and cancel your insurance policy while you're deployed, there may be additional steps you need to take, depending on your state.
+If you're going to store a vehicle and cancel your insurance policy while you're deployed, there may be additional steps to take, depending on your state.
 You might need to:

 - Get an affidavit of non-use.
 Contact your DMV.
 The affidavit allows drivers to legally own an uninsured vehicle.